nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

 Reducing Latency With RMDA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The previous example uses an AJA producer and consumer for a 4K @ 60Hz stream, however RDMA was disabled for both components.
+The previous example uses an AJA producer and consumer for a 4K @ 60Hz stream;
+however, RDMA was disabled for both components.
 Because of this, the additional copies between the GPU and host memory added more than 10000us of latency to the pipeline, causing the application to exceed one frame interval of processing time per frame and therefore a total frame latency of 3 frames.
 If RDMA is